 Bank Strike: Several bank branches could be shut to protest merger, SBI likely to remain open

-New Delhi, Oct 22: Banking operations across India could be hit as two pubic sector bank unions have announced first major strike against the mega merger of public sector banks announced by Finance Minister Nirmala Sitharama in August this year.
+New Delhi, Oct 22: Banking operations across India could be hit as two pubic sector bank unions have announced first major strike against the mega-merger of public sector banks announced by Finance Minister Nirmala Sitharama in August this year.

 Although the largest bank, the State Bank of India (SBI), expects minimal impact on its operations, several other PSU banks like Bank of Baroda have warned that their banking operations could see disruption.
 Bank employees' union leaders have also threatened to shut down ATMs, according to a PTI report.